Rob Hunt (footballer): Oldham Athletic

 After being told by the club that he was to be loaned out, Hunt joined League One club Oldham Athletic on 26 January 2017 on a loan deal lasting until the end of the 2016–17 season.
 He made his debut four days later, coming on as an 84th-minute substitute in a 2–1 home loss against Bradford City.
 In a follow-up match, he played the whole 90 minutes as Oldham won 1–0 away to Chesterfield.
 He started eight more matches before suffering hamstring injuries.
 Although he later recovered from a hamstring injury for the second time, Hunt, however, remained out of the first team for the rest of the season.
 After making ten appearances, Hunt returned to his parent club at the end of the season.

 Hunt signed for Oldham Athletic permanently on 13 July 2017 on a three-year contract.
 Hunt's first appearance after signing for the club on a permanent basis came in the opening match of the 2017–18 season, in a 2–0 home loss against Oxford United.
 Although he found himself competing with Gevaro Nepomuceno, Hunt started in every match before suffering a hamstring injury.
 After recovering from a hamstring injury, Hunt returned to the first team on 26 September 2017, starting in the right-back position in a 3–2 home win over Peterborough United.

 Swindon Town

 Hunt signed for League Two club Swindon Town on 24 June 2019 on a two-year contract after his contract with Oldham was terminated by mutual consent.
+In July 2020, he extended his contract with the club until summer 2022.

+Leyton Orient

+After a spell on trial at Crawley Town, Hunt signed for Leyton Orient on a two-year contract, after rejecting the offer of a new contract with Swindon.
+He was part of the Orient team that were promoted to League One as champions of League Two in the 2022–23 season, but he was released in summer 2024.

 Colchester United

 On 1 July 2024, Hunt joined League Two side Colchester United on a two-year deal.
+He renewed his contract with the club on 10 July 2026.